Cruising through Cologne

 - Announcements and notices in many places, like Cologne’s main train station, are made in German, English and French.

-- River cruisers venturing into the city centre of Cologne shouldn’t encounter any problems crime-wise, but it still pays to exercise the normal level of alertness you would in any major city.
+- River cruisers venturing into the city center of Cologne shouldn’t encounter any problems crime-wise, but it still pays to exercise the normal level of alertness you would in any major city.